asimsek/CERNComputingAccount/README.md

 > ps. display shows both png and pdf.
 You can also use `evince` command for only pdfs.
 The usage is same, just replace `display` with `evince`.

-**So far, we have only accessed the data in the "HBHE Reco" collection.
-In order to access different collections, we first need to dump our root file with the edmDumpEventContent command.**
+**So far, we have only accessed the data in the `HBHE Reco` collection.
+In order to access different collections, we first need to dump our root file with the `edmDumpEventContent` command.**

-> Let's use one of our root file "023F1B34-4E2E-A343-8E2C-09C411E86530.root" with the edmDumpEventContent command.
-Note that we add "> Run2018E_Collections.txt" at the end to write all output to a txt file.
+> Let's use one of our root file `023F1B34-4E2E-A343-8E2C-09C411E86530.root` with the `edmDumpEventContent` command.
+Note that we add `> Run2018E_Collections.txt` at the end to write all output to a txt file.

 ```bash
 edmDumpEventContent /eos/cms/store/user/asimsek/Run2018E/023F1B34-4E2E-A343-8E2C-09C411E86530.root > Run2018E_Collections.txt